 Agriculture in Indonesia can be said to be the driving force of the national economy.
 In addition to producing food to meet people’s needs, agriculture is also becoming a priority for increasing productivity.
 At present, the Indonesian agricultural sector from the production side is the second most influential sector to national economic growth, after the processing industry.
-The position of the agricultural sector is still above other sectors, such as trade and construction.
+The position of the farm sector is still above other areas, such as trade and construction.
 The problem is quite dynamic, ranging from limited inventory, prices of various volatile food commodities, too bad practices in the food distribution chain.

 Not to mention the issue of a surge in food prices, the government indeed does not remain silent, various policies to reduce and stabilize food prices continue to be rolled out.
 Therefore, the government is trying to provide solutions, for example, there are many requests for microcredit in Indonesia.
 The most productive form of microcredit is the Kredit Usaha Rakyat (KUR).
 KUR is a state credit or investment financing scheme dedicated explicitly to micro, small and medium enterprises (MSMEs), which cannot meet specific requirements set by banks for regular loans.

 What is the role of HARA for Indonesian farmers?

 A common thing when farmers have difficulty getting capital, often some of them go to banks to borrow money.
 Well, this is indeed a dilemma, sometimes there are difficulties they get such as lack of proper documentation, they are generally considered too risky for loans or live in a location that is too remote for formal financial services.

 For this reason, HARA is a bridge between farmers and banks.
 How can?
 While HARA is a project that has a concept using blockchain technology built on Ethereum.